IN THIS ISSUE . . .

 SEM image (on right): Small, spherical clusters of nanoparticle-antibody sensors stick tightly to the surface of the large, rod-shaped E. coli O157:H7 cell in this standard electron microscopic image.

-Tan home page
+Tan home page (no longer available)

 Enzyme Leads Double Life